Robust Charging Network Planning for Metropolitan Taxi Fleets: Methodology

 \section{Methodology}

 In this section, we develop a scenario-based robust optimization approach to solve the planning problem defined in Section~\ref{sec:problem_description}.
-While we use scenarios to account for varying customer demand, the core of our framework remains a deterministic algorithm that utilizes a cutting plane method in which we generate cuts by solving an operational problem via branch-and-price.
+While we use scenarios to account for varying customer schedules, the core of our framework remains a deterministic algorithm that utilizes a cutting plane method in which we generate cuts by solving an operational problem via branch-and-price.
 In the following, we first detail the deterministic problem, focusing on the cutting plane method in Section~\ref{sec:solution_method:stategic_problem} and on its subproblem in Section~\ref{sec:operational_problem}.
 We then show how to embed this algorithm into a scenario-based robust optimization framework in Section~\ref{sec:robust_master}.
+Finally, we introduce a variant that makes a charging station sizing decision in Section~\ref{sec:variable_sizing}.

 We separate the problem into two stages: a strategic binary programming problem that decides on opening charging stations in the first stage and a second stage operational problem that ensures feasibility by discarding operationally infeasible solutions.
 This separation follows a rationale that is similar to the rationale of the logic-based Benders formulations for 0-1 problems as discussed in \cite{hooker_logic-based_2003} or to the hybrid MILP and constraint programming approach introduced by~\cite{jain_algorithms_2001}.